kanakaero/Undergrad/README.md

 # Undergrad
-Projects completed during my Undergrad in Aeronautical Engineering at the Manipal Institute of Technology, Manipal, India.
+Projects completed during my Undergrad Coursework in Aeronautical Engineering at the Manipal Institute of Technology, Manipal, India.